TheFootballSocialClub/FSCHateoasBundle/README.md

 Right now, only adding links is supported.

 Even though there are some tests, be aware that this is a work in progress.
-For example, only yaml metadata configuration is supported.
+For example, only yaml and annotation metadata configuration is supported.

 Adding links
 ------------